f5devcentral/f5-automation-labs/docs/class1/module2/module2.rst

 iApps are commonly thought of as a Wizard style deployment helper, but they are actually a Declarative Interface.
-When iApp Templates are created they can be written to accodomodate API centric use cases.
+When iApp Templates are created they can be written to accomodate API centric use cases.

 When an iApp deploys, a **single** call - declaring the desired deployment - is processed on the BIG-IP with the correct order of operations.